Webster-Nooglers/Edit-Trio/Kush_Shah_793/Week 6/README.md

 #### Brief introduction of the process
 * Create a Dynamic web project
-* Create a servlet
+* Create a Java Server Page
 * Add servlet-api.jar file
-* Write the servlet code
+* Write the JSP code
 * Configure the server
 * Run the servlet